Mahmoud Alavi: Views

 Ali Reza Eshraghi of the University of North Carolina at Chapel Hill argues that Alavi is a principalist politician in the Iranian political arena.
 He is, therefore, a conservative figure and close to Mohsen Rezaee.
-Alavi publicly criticized the Ali Akbar Rafsanjani's disqualification for the 2013 presidential election soon after the election.
+Alavi publicly criticized Ali Akbar Rafsanjani's disqualification for the 2013 presidential election soon after the election.

 Human rights violations

 As Minister of Intelligence (July 2013 – August 2021) he perpetrated 6 human rights violations: